Study finds snacking is a major cause of child obesity

 According to the Centers for Disease Control and Prevention, childhood obesity has more than tripled in the past 30 years, putting children at risk for diabetes, heart disease and hypertension.
 At Yale-New Haven Children’s Hospital, Caprio is part of a multi-disciplinary team of clinicians who care for children and adolescents with type 2 diabetes and other complications of childhood obesity, providing services such as one-on-one counseling and a lifestyle intervention program.
 Caprio says children are being diagnosed with type 2 diabetes at younger ages than ever before, probably because of the obesity epidemic.

 The Chapel Hill study suggested that children eat almost continually throughout the day.
 It revealed that between 1977 and 2006, children of all ages increased their caloric intake from snacks by an average of 168 calories per day, up to a total of 586 calories.
 The largest increase was found in children age 2 to 6, who consumed an extra 181 calories per day during snack time compared to two decades earlier.

-This Article was submitted by Mark Santore, on Wednesday, January 22, 2014.
+This article was submitted by Mark Santore on January 22, 2014.